anaconda/ae5-vscode/README.md

 * It must be accessible to all AE5 nodes.
 * It must be group writable by a fixed group ID (GID).
 Any value of the GID, including 0, is acceptable.
-* For Graivty-based clusters, it must be an NFS volume.
+* For Gravity-based clusters, it must be an NFS volume.
 * For BYOK8s clusters, you can use NFS or any `PersistentVolume` with `ReadWriteOnce` or `ReadWriteMany` semantics.